 One reason why gems have lasted over the ages is because of their durability.
 Durability is combination of three factors shown below:

-6) Hardness – Hardness measures how well a gemstone can resist scratching and abrasion.
-Diamonds are considered the hardest substance in the Mohs scale with hardness of 10, the highest it can be.
+Hardness measures how well a gemstone can resist scratching and abrasion.
+Diamonds are the hardest substance in the Mohs scale with hardness of 10, the highest it can be.
 While rubies and sapphires, have the Mohs hardness scale of 9.

-7) Toughness – Toughness is the ability to withstand breaking, chipping and cracking.
-Diamonds are actually not toughest material and in fact can chip if hit in the certain direction.
-On the other hand Jadeite is considered very tough but has less hardness then topaz.
+Toughness is the ability to withstand breaking, chipping and cracking.
+Diamonds are actually not toughest material and in fact, can chip if hit in a certain direction.
+Compare to jadeite which is very tough but has less hardness then topaz.

-The above guide is a good foundation in learning how gemstone prices are determine, but, it still doesn’t provide a clear answer.
+The above guide is a good foundation in learning how to determine gemstone prices.
+But, it still doesn’t provide a clear answer.
 As each stone is unique, standardizing a price list is almost impossible.
-Therefore, determining a price of a gemstone is sort of an art, luck and some negotiating skills.
-I have come across many times gemstones which are unbelievable beautiful and cheap because the supplier or source got it very cheap themselves.
-Their is no such thing as a standardize gemstone fix price.

-Another way in learning “how to buy gemstones” is through the GIA website, which provides images and some ‘brief’ helpful advice for different gemstones:
+Another way in learning “how to buy gemstones” is through the GIA website.
+The site provides images and some ‘brief’ helpful advice.
+Link: https://www.gia.edu/gem-encyclopedia

 Contact us today to get all your wholesale gemstones, diamonds and jewelry needs.
 We can Source, Search and Supply anything you require.